medale/spark-mail/presentation/SparkMailPresentation.md

 * Creates one cumulative value using the specified associative binary operator.
 * op - A binary operator that must be associative.
 * returns - The result of applying op between all the elements if the list is nonempty.
-Result is same type as (or supertype of) list type.
+Result is same type as list type.
 * UnsupportedOperationException if this list is empty.

 # reduce Example